By Jackie Carroll

 One of the most ecologically important groups of plants is the conifers, or plants that have cones, and one conifer that is familiar to everyone is the pine tree.
 Growing and caring for pine trees is easy.
 Pine trees (Pinus spp.) range in size from the 4 foot (1 m.) dwarf mugo to the white pine, which soars to heights of over 100 feet (30 m.).
 The trees vary in other subtle ways as well, including the length, shape, and texture of their needles and cones.

 How to Grow Your Own Pine Trees

 To make pine tree care a snap later on, begin by choosing a good site and planting the tree properly.
 In fact, once established in a good location, it needs almost no care at all.
 Make sure the tree will have plenty of sunlight as it grows.
 It also needs moist, rich soil that drains freely.
-If you aren’t sure about the drainage, dig a hole about a foot deep and fill it with water.
-Twelve hours later the hold should be empty.
+If you aren’t sure about the drainage, dig a hole about a foot (31 cm.) deep and fill it with water.
+Twelve hours later the hole should be empty.

 Begin by digging a hole about twice the size of the container or root ball.
 Save the dirt you remove from the hole and use it as backfill after you have the tree in position.
 You want a hole that is exactly deep enough so that the tree sits with the soil line even with the surrounding soil.
 If you bury the tree too deep, you risk rot.

 Remove the tree from its pot and spread the roots so that they aren’t circling the mass of roots.
 If necessary, cut through them to keep them from circling.
 If the tree is balled and burlapped, cut the wires holding the burlap in place and remove the burlap.